Business Rebates Available Now!

 STEP 3: Receive Your Rebate

-After installing your equipment and receiving your inspection approval, submit a Rebate Claim.
+After installing your equipment and receiving your inspection approval, submit a Rebate Claim which will be provided via email.
 You will be asked to provide photos of your newly installed equipment, proof of project costs, and the permit document(s) signed and dated by your City or County inspector to claim your rebate.

 After submitting a Rebate Claim, you will receive an email confirmation.
 We will issue the rebate and mail it to you or to your contractor, whichever is your preference.
 Please note that it takes approximately four weeks for a rebate check to arrive in the mail.